Kosovo parliament vote on border deal halted by tear gas

-PRISTINA, Kosovo (AP) — Kosovo’s opposition has used tear gas to disrupt a parliament vote on a border demarcation deal with Montenegro.
+PRISTINA, Kosovo (AP) — Kosovo’s opposition on Wednesday used tear gas to disrupt a parliament vote on a border demarcation deal with Montenegro.

-The Self-Determination Movement party used tear gas in the Assembly building when the vote was due to start Wednesday, and all lawmakers had to leave the hall.
+Lawmakers had to be evacuated from the Assembly building after the Self-Determination Movement party used tear gas in the hall where the vote was due to start Wednesday.

-The 120-seat parliament was expected to vote with two-thirds to ratify the 2015 deal.
+The 120-seat parliament was expected to vote with two-thirds to ratify the 2015 deal, set as a precondition by the European Union for Kosovo’s citizens to freely travel within its visa-free travel zone known as Schengen.

-The opposition party says that the border deal would mean Kosovo loses 8,200 hectares (20,000 acres) of its territory.
+The opposition party says the border deal would mean Kosovo loses 8,200 hectares (20,000 acres) of its territory.
 The previous government and international experts deny that claim.

 Most Read Nation & World Stories